TABLE OF CONTENTS

 Cannabis benefits people who have chronic pain.
 Many people who have cancer and experienced the side effects related to chemotherapy have found out how much cannabis benefits them, relieving nausea and vomiting.
 It is also used to help the cancer patient improve their appetite.

 Other health relief that people experience with cannabis are glaucoma, Alzheimer's, and epilepsy as well as seizures.
 If the federal government could remove marijauna from their Schedule 1 classification and make it nationally legalized, then so many people with Opioid addiction would find the help needed.
 But is Donald Trump open to such proven results, even to try it?
 No one knows, but time will tell.
-Learn more about cannabis benefits by visiting the Cannabis Training University.
+Learn more about cannabis benefits by visiting the Cannabis Training University's cannabis education courses.